Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

 This article is intended for a typical 'infra-dev' user (cloud infrastructure professional) who is new to Azure Verified Modules and wants to learn how to deploy a module in the easiest way using AVM.
 The user has a basic understanding of Azure and Terraform.

-If you first need to learn Terraform, you can start by trying a [tutorial](https://developer.hashicorp.com/terraform/tutorials/azure-get-started) on the HashiCorp website or studying the [detailed documentation.](https://developer.hashicorp.com/terraform/docs)
+For additional Terraform resources, try a [tutorial](https://developer.hashicorp.com/terraform/tutorials/azure-get-started) on the HashiCorp website or study the [detailed documentation.](https://developer.hashicorp.com/terraform/docs)

 ## Prerequisites